covia-ai/covia/docs/white-paper.md

 The Covia roadmap is based around building interoperable components that implement the Covia protocol.

 Many of these will be made available as open source reference implementations, that anyone can user freely or customise for their project.
-Companies in the ecosystem are free to offer commercially supported versions of these, or create their own solutions as long as they remain consistent with the open standard protocol.
+Companies in the ecosystem are free to offer commercially supported versions of these or create their own solutions as long as they remain consistent with the open standard protocol.

 ### Universal Protocol Toolbox

+The protocol toolbox provides software, tools, and documentation for developers building projects using Covia.

 #### Driver Libraries